 Tacca integrifolia is a popular sexual enhancer in Southeast Asia.

-Tribulus alatus appears to be an herbal aphrodisiac.
+Tribulus alatus appear to be an herbal aphrodisiac.

-Trichilia catigua is known in Brazil as catuaba
+Trichilia catigua is a natural aphrodisiac known in Brazil as Catuaba

 Other products on this site